 Car accidents, in which a vehicle is rear-ended, may sometimes be cut and dry.

 If rear-ended at an intersection, the driver that fails to stop at a safe distance behind you at a stoplight or stop sign is at fault for the accident.
 Proving this can be fairly simple, if there are witnesses or traffic cameras in the area.

-If another car was involved, like someone pulls out in front of the vehicle you hit, then determining fault can get complicated.
+If another car was involved (for example, someone pulls out in front of the vehicle you hit), then determining fault can get complicated.
 The person driving erratically obviously holds fault in the accident, but other factors can influence the outcome of a personal injury claim.
 For instance:

 - Failing to watch the road